 Nordstrom’s Trunk Club focuses on shoppers who want someone else to do the shopping for them.
 The service lets shoppers discuss their style and fit preferences with a personal stylist, then choose what they want to keep from a variety of clothes and accessories shipped to their door.
 Customers only pay for what they keep (or they pay a $25 styling fee if they send back everything).

 Why we like it: This new program comes on the heels of Amazon’s announcement in May that they were going to start banning customers for making too many returns.
 Their TBYB program is an attempt to meet customer demands for return flexibility while controlling the process.

 The tech startup Try lets online shoppers turn virtually any mainstream online retailer into a TBYB experience.
 Its mission is to make upfront payment obsolete.
 Through an add-on to their Chrome browser, shoppers are able to receive from their favorite ecommerce sites without paying any money upfront—that is, for seven days, after which credit cards start getting charged.

 So what does this mean for you if you aren’t ready to implement TBYB at your own company?
 For starters, you can minimize bracketing by analyzing return reason data and using these insights to inform fit and color recommendations during the consideration phase.
 If your customers can predict how an item will work out for them, they won’t need to order multiples to figure out what they need.
 You can also work on removing friction from your returns process.
-Bracketing is more prevalent among luxury shoppers, making it even more critical to encourage repeat visits by making the returns process effortless.
-You can accommodate these shoppers by implementing a returns platform that lets you easily manage returns, collect returns data, and recapture sales with a branded interface.
-In fact, returns are actually an opportunity to create a competitive advantage.
-After all, 96% of customers say that they’ll become repeat customers of a retailer that can provide an easy returns process.
-And with the right returns solution, you can make it simple for customers to make additional purchases while completing a return.
-That’s actually great news for retailers trying to improve their returns process.
-With the right tools, they can turn returns into the thing that makes customers come back for more.
-Want to learn more about the future of online returns?
-Check out our 2018 consumer study, The State of Online Returns: What Today’s Shoppers Expect.

 Tamara is Narvar's Senior Content Marketing Manager, bringing more than 15 years of content creation experience for big brands, including Bright Horizons, Salesforce, and Slack.